Learn About Interest

 There are two ways in which interest is calculated:

-- Simple interest is a percentage based on the amount of money you deposit.
+This interest is a percentage based on the amount of money you deposit.
 For example, if you deposit $100 at 2 percent interest paid semi-annually, you receive $2 twice a year for a total of $4 of interest earned each year.

-- Compound interest is more interesting.
+This kind is more interesting.
 The bank starts out by paying you $2 based on the $100 you deposited, However, your next payout is based on the total amount you have accumulated, $102.
 This may not seem like a huge increase, but, over time, compound interest is an easy and effective way for you to make money on your money.

 Teach Your Children the Surprising Power of Compound Interest